wimmer-k/Nilsson/README.md

 ### Plotting properties

-In order to plot the wave function decomposition of a certain oribtal, record its ID number from the diagram and use it with the option "-o" or "--orbital":
+In order to plot the wave function decomposition of a certain orbital, record its ID number from the diagram and use it with the option "-o" or "--orbital":
 ```
 ./nilsson.py -N 2 -o 0
 ```